cvut/zuul-samples/spring-provider/README.md

 ### XML configs

-XML configs are located under `src/main/webapp` as usual.
+XML configs are located in [WEB-INF][] as usual.

 ### Java configs

-Java configs are located in package `cz.cvut.zuul.samples.client.config`.
+Java configs are located in package [cz.cvut.zuul.samples.provider.config][pkg-config].

 ### Properties

-Both XML and Java configs reads some configuration variables from a properties file `/src/main/resources/config/provider-config.properties`.
+Both XML and Java configs reads some configuration variables from a properties file [/src/main/resources/config/provider-config.properties][provider-config].
 There are user-specific variables that are often changed.

 * **oaas.check_token_endpoint** – URL of the Check-Token Endpoint on the Zuul Authorization Server used for validation of incoming access tokens.
 * **oaas.client_id** – Client identifier that is registered on the authorization server.